We ask why property developers aren’t doing more to get around the great mobile connectivity problem that businesses in the UK are facing today.

 And that means that property developers can get round the poor-signal-problem and unlock more value in their houses.

-Using Nextivity Cel-Fi technology, our Amplifi-Qx solutions tick all Ofcom’s specification boxes and are 100% legal and reliable on all mobile 3G, 4G and soon-to-be 5G networks.
+Using Nextivity CEL-FI technology, our Amplifi-Qx solutions tick all Ofcom’s specification boxes and are 100% legal and reliable on all mobile 3G, 4G and soon-to-be 5G networks.

 In every building where Signal Solutions Ltd sets to work, consumers aren’t left adrift from the rest of the world.
 Businesses stay online, able to access every service they need to function.